-Psychiatric disorders: In the pre-registration intravenous clinical studies, serious psychiatric events were reported in 1.2% (8/674) of patients receiving Benlysta 10 mg/kg and 0.4% (3/675) of patients receiving placebo.
-Serious depression was reported in 0.6% (4/674) of patients receiving Benlysta 10 mg/kg and 0.3% (2/675) of patients receiving placebo.
+Psychiatric disorders: In the pre-registration intravenous SLE clinical studies, serious psychiatric events were reported in 1.2 % (8/674) of patients receiving Benlysta 10 mg/kg and 0.4 % (3/675) of patients receiving placebo.
+Serious depression was reported in 0.6% (4/674) of patients receiving Benlysta 10 mg/kg and 0.3 %

+(2/675) of patients receiving placebo.
 There were two suicides in Benlysta-treated patients (including one receiving 1 mg/kg Benlysta).

-In a randomised, double-blind, placebo-controlled, post-marketing study with Benlysta 10 mg/kg administered intravenously, serious psychiatric events were reported in 1.0% (20/2002) of patients receiving Benlysta and 0.3% (6/2001) of patients receiving placebo.
-Serious depression was reported in 0.3% (7/2002) of patients receiving Benlysta and <0.1% (1/2001) of patients receiving placebo.
-The overall incidence of serious suicidal ideation or behaviour or self-injury without suicidal intent was 0.7% (15/2002) in patients receiving Benlysta and 0.2% (5/2001) in the placebo group.
+In a post-marketing SLE study, serious psychiatric events were reported in 1.0 % (20/2002) of patients receiving Benlysta and 0.3 % (6/2001) of patients receiving placebo.
+Serious depression was reported in 0.3% (7/2002) of patients receiving Benlysta and <0.1 % (1/2001) of patients receiving placebo.
+The overall incidence of serious suicidal ideation or behaviour or self-injury without suicidal intent was 0.7 % (15/2002) in patients receiving Benlysta and 0.2 % (5/2001) in the placebo group.
 No suicide was reported in either group.

-The intravenous studies did not exclude patients with a history of psychiatric disorders.
+The intravenous SLE studies above did not exclude patients with a history of psychiatric disorders.

-In the subcutaneous clinical study, which excluded patients with a history of psychiatric disorders, serious psychiatric events were reported in 0.2% (1/556) of patients receiving Benlysta and in no patients receiving placebo.
+In the subcutaneous SLE clinical study, which excluded patients with a history of psychiatric disorders, serious psychiatric events were reported in 0.2 % (1/556) of patients receiving Benlysta and in no patients receiving placebo.
 There were no serious depression-related events or suicides reported in either group.

-Leucopenia: The incidence of leucopenia reported as an adverse event was 3% in the group receiving Benlysta and 2% in the group receiving placebo.
+Leucopenia: The incidence of leucopenia reported in patients with SLE as an adverse event was 3 % in the group receiving Benlysta and 2 % in the group receiving placebo.

-Gastrointestinal disorders: Obese patients [Body mass index (BMI) >30 kg/m2] treated with intravenously administered Benlysta reported higher rates of nausea, vomiting and diarrhoea relative to placebo, and compared with normal-weight patients (BMI \geq 18.5 to \leq 30 kg/m2).
+Gastrointestinal disorders: Obese patients [Body mass index (BMI) >30 kg/m2] with SLE treated with intravenously administered Benlysta reported higher rates of nausea, vomiting and diarrhoea relative to placebo, and compared with normal-weight patients (BMI ≥ 18.5 to ≤ 30 kg/m2).
 None of these gastrointestinal events in obese patients were serious.